Allstate: History

 In 1925, Sears held a national contest to decide the name of a new brand of car tires.
 After 2,253,746 name submissions from 937,886 participants, "Allstate" was chosen.
 Hans Simonson of Bismarck, North Dakota, received a $5,000 cash prize for his winning entry among a list of 31 he submitted.
 The trademark was officially registered on April 19, 1927, and the tires' new name made its debut in the spring 1927 Sears catalog.

 The idea for Allstate Insurance Company came when insurance broker Carl L. Odell proposed to Robert E. Wood, his neighbor, the idea of selling auto insurance by direct mail.
 The idea appealed to Wood, and the proposal was sent to the Sears board of directors, which approved it.
 Allstate Insurance Company, named after Sears' tire line, went into business on April 17, 1931, offering auto insurance by direct mail and through the Sears catalog.
 This was in line with one of the objectives of a company to sell automobile insurance in the same manner as Sears sold its merchandise.

 Lessing J. Rosenwald was Allstate's first board chairman, and Odell was named vice president and secretary.

 In 1933, at the Century of Progress World's Fair in Chicago, Allstate's Richard E. Roskam sold insurance at a booth in the Sears pavilion.
 In 1934, Allstate opened its first permanent sales office in a Chicago Sears store.

 In 1941, only about a quarter of US drivers had auto liability insurance.
 This led to the state of New York passing a law that established the financial responsibility of drivers for damage or injuries resulting from auto mishaps.
 That law inspired legislation in other states, and by the mid-1950s, nearly every state had some sort of financial responsibility law on its books.

 In 1949, the Allstate Headquarters Building was completed at 3246 W. Arthington Street in Chicago as a part of the Sears, Roebuck and Company Complex.
 The midrise building is vacant (as of 2013) and in danger of demolition.
 The building is noted for its early postwar midrise construction.
 This location was vacated when the company relocated in the postwar years.

-The company's "You're in Good Hands with Allstate" slogan was created in 1950 by Allstate's general sales manager Davis W. Ellis.
+The company's "You're in Good Hands with Allstate" slogan, which featured a cradling hands, was created in 1950 by Allstate's general sales manager Davis W. Ellis.
 At the end of the decade, it was used in the company's first network-television advertising campaign, which featured actor Ed Reimers.

 Allstate added products throughout the 1950s, including fire insurance in 1954 and homeowners and life insurance in 1957.
 Allstate began selling insurance to Canadians in 1953.
 Allstate Insurance Company of Canada was incorporated in 1964.
-(In 1952 and 1953, Sears also sold an automobile called Allstate.)